Help FLOODLIT grow!

 "The kids were watching the news, and just kind of off the cuff one of the children, a little gal, made a disclosure to her parents," Jackson said.

-Two other girls told their parents similar stories about McCleve, Jackson said.”
+Two other girls told their parents similarly stories about McCleve abusing them, Jackson said.

 It's a mystery why McCleve changed his mind, but we know victims were ready to testify in a trial.